dalzony/lein-marathon/README.md

 Generate json config file for marathon framework from (luminus friendly) config.edn

 ## Usage

-Now, it depends on project.clj of Luminus framework.
+It depends on project.clj of Luminus framework.
 Maybe your project.clj looks ...

 ```clojure